 That doesn’t mean that we don’t share experiences in common.
 Most of us struggle to relate to neurotypical people in the ways that neurotypical people relate to each other (see Double Empathy, above).
 Most of us experience emotions extremely intensely.
 Most of us have some degree of trauma from a lifetime of being misunderstood.
 Many of us struggle with the inability to name our own feelings (called

-) and many of us have co-occuring conditions ranging from ADHD to Epilepsy to Learning Disabilities, and one common form of Autistic erasure is to conflate the Autistic experience of these co-occuring conditions as making someone “more Autistic”.
+) and many of us have co-occurring conditions ranging from ADHD to epilepsy to learning disabilities.
+One common form of Autistic erasure is to conflate the Autistic experience of these co-occurring conditions as making someone “more Autistic”.
 See below to learn more about so-called “Severe Autism”.

 One place where novel and interesting research is being done is on the subject of

-We may struggle, for instance, with talking about something we find interesting while at the same time paying attention to the interest levels, engagement and social cues of the people we’re talking to, while paying attention to the facial expressions we’re making, etc all at the same time, while keeping track of time, etc. Those are all separate threads of thought that we have to remember to attend to manually, and each one interrupts something else.
+We may struggle, for instance, with talking about something we find interesting while at the same time paying attention to the interest levels, engagement and social cues of the people we’re talking to, while paying attention to the facial expressions we’re making, while keeping track of time, etc. Those are all separate threads of thought that we have to remember to attend to manually, and each one interrupts something else.
 (As a result, being Autistic is in a sense an ongoing exercise in applied phenomenology, but that’s a paper for another time...)

 Well, an interesting and novel form of emergent Neurodivergent literature is the “list of traits”.
-It’s important to understand that things like Autism and ADHD and all these other neurotypes, they’re not objectively measurable phenomena they’re subjectively experienced ways of being.
-So unless someone conforms to an obvious cliche they often have no idea that they’re walking around with a different neurotype until they read something like
+It’s important to understand that things like autism and ADHD and all these other neurotypes are not objectively measurable phenomena.
+They’re subjectively experienced ways of being.
+So unless someone conforms to an obvious cliché, they often have no idea that they’re walking around with a different neurotype until they read something like

 and see aspects of their own life reflected that they’ve never seen before.
 Often, they just think they were bad at being a person.
 That sucks!